Terms to help you get to know Menlo School

 Translation: Menlo provides Spanish translation services for all parent events.

-US Blackout: Subject-specific blackout periods are held throughout the year, no major assignments or tests may be given during a blackout.
+Upper School Blackout Dates: For those in grades 9-12, subject-specific blackout periods are held throughout the year, no major assignments or tests may be given during a blackout.

 Valpo Bowl: Annual football game, Menlo vs Sacred Heart Prep, held at night, tickets must be purchased to attend.
 Proceeds go to Peninsula Bridge Program.
 The Valpo Bowl is usually held the first Friday in November.
 Fun for the whole family.